Maybe you’ve heard of it…and maybe you haven’t.

-So perhaps there is a “hidden hierarchy” lurking beneath all of Holacracy’s terminology and strictly defined meeting protocols?
-Robertson almost seems willing to concede as much:
+So perhaps there is a “hidden hierarchy” lurking beneath all of Holacracy’s fancy new terminology, and strictly defined meeting protocols?
+Robertson seems willing to concede as much:

 “Holacracy uses a different type of hierarchy than we’re used to, for a different purpose.” (p.
 48)

-But the better question is: Does Holacracy actually work?
+But the better question might be: Does Holacracy actually work?

-Well, as far as I can tell, the jury still seems to be out on that one.
+Well, so far as I can tell, the jury still seems to be out on that one.

-As of this writing, David Allen still runs his company according to Robertson’s method.
+For instance, as of this writing David Allen still runs his company according to Robertson’s method.
 That organization, The David Allen Company, is an executive coaching firm offering services based on the Getting Things Done (GTD) work-life management system.